Peacock: Everything to know about NBC's streaming app

 Roku and Amazon Fire TV products, like its Firestick, are the most popular ways to stream on televisions in the US.
 Together, the two companies' streaming devices and smart TVs make up 70% of all the streaming devices installed in the US last year, and they reach roughly 80 million active users between them.

-But rather than serving as neutral platforms for apps, Roku and Amazon both have become more assertive in their talks with new streaming services lately, and media companies are more invested in reaping the most reward possible from their products, leading to impasses.
+But rather than serving as neutral platforms for apps, Roku and Amazon both have become more assertive in their talks with new streaming services lately, and media companies are more invested in reaping the most reward possible from their services, leading to this new wave of impasses.

 Peacock failing to launch with Roku and Fire TV is a repeat of HBO Max's rollout in May.
-Failing to reach their own distribution deals, HBO Max is still missing from Roku and Fire TV more than a month after launch, with no news about progress since.
+HBO Max is still missing from Roku and Fire TV more than two months after launch, with no news about progress since.

 "The Peacock app is ready to launch across platforms with the flip of a switch," a Peacock spokeswoman said soon after launch.
 "We think it's important for consumers to know that Peacock is free to use and free to any platform who wants to distribute it.
 If Peacock is not available on a platform at launch, it is not because we didn't make it available, and it's not because we didn't make it available for free.
 Consumers have purchased these devices with the expectation they will be able to access all of the apps, so our hope is that all platforms will do right by their users and carry it."